 Results

 The systematic review resulted in a dataset with 1356 entries, comprising 138 taxa and 496 traits from 97 different articles (~10% of the total number of 1,006 records) (Fig. 1).
 We found that most cross-taxa research used data of organisms from different classes, phyla and orders (Fig. 2A), and generally used data from one to three taxonomic ranks (Fig. 2B).
-Tracheophyta, Aves, Eutheria, Coleoptera, and Araneae were the taxonomic ranks most often cited in the surveyed articles (Fig. 2C).
+Tracheophyta, Aves, Eutheria, Coleoptera, and Araneae were the most often cited taxonomic ranks in the surveyed articles (Fig. 2C).
 The taxa most often linked in cross-taxa research were Aves, Mammalia, Araneae, Streptophytina (class of plants), Neoptera (wing insects), and Fungi (Fig. 2D).
-Interestingly, we find that a group of taxa composed by dinoflagellates, cyanobacteria, and other microorganisms did not appear in the same research (did not link) with e.g., higher plants, vertebrates and invertebrates (Fig. 2D).
+Interestingly, we found that a group of taxa composed by dinoflagellates, cyanobacteria, and other microorganisms did not appear in the same research (did not link) with e.g., higher plants, vertebrates and invertebrates (Fig. 2D).
 The topologic tree of this research field shows that most research concentrates in several groups of vertebrates and invertebrates, although this can be an artifact of the smaller clade size of these organisms relative to plants, bacteria and other microorganisms (Fig. 3).

 In terms of research context, most research is concerned with ‘community structure’, ‘ecosystem monitoring’, and ‘ecological monitoring’ (Fig. 4A).
 Yet functional ecology is field of research dedicated to the development of indices and frameworks to organisms’ response to and effect on their environment (Petchey & Gaston 2006, Villéger et al. 2008, Mouillot et al. 2013, Mammola & Cardoso 2021), the surveyed research largely relies on taxonomic indexes such as ‘species richness’, ‘abundance’ and ‘taxonomic indices’ (e.g., Shannon, Simpson, Margalef) to count the number of species, individuals and diversity within discretely defined functional groups.
 Functional composition (e.g., community-weighted means) and functional dispersion (including FDis and Rao’s Entropy) stand out among the most used functional indices (Fig. 4A).